Reichstag Peace Resolution: Background

+On 1 February 1917, the German Empire resumed its controversial strategy of unrestricted submarine warfare during World War I, which the military predicted that would force the United Kingdom to make peace within six months.
+Unrestricted submarine warfare was also one of the principal reasons for the United States entry into World War I on the side of the Allies in April, further complicating the German war effort.
+By the summer, it was clear that the blockade was not working and that the goal of pressuring the British into submission would not be achieved.

-When Germany resumed unrestricted submarine warfare on 1 February 1917, the military predicted that England would be forced to make peace within six months, but by the summer it was clear that the goal would not be achieved.
-On 6 July 1917, in the main committee of the Reichstag, Centre Party deputy Matthias Erzberger recommended that Germany continue the war but end unrestricted submarine warfare and seek a negotiated peace (Verständigungsfrieden).
+On 6 July 1917, Centre Party deputy Matthias Erzberger, in the main committee of the Reichstag, recommended that Germany continue the war but end unrestricted submarine warfare and seek a negotiated peace (Verständigungsfrieden).
 It was a position that was in stark contrast to the far-reaching annexation plans of the Pan-German League and most of the deputies in the Reichstag's conservative parties.
 The Social Democratic Party (SPD) and the Progressive People's Party (FVP), on the other hand, had already advocated for a peace initiative.
-By proposing the peace resolution, Erzberger hoped to secure the Social Democrats' approval for the continuation of war credits.
+By proposing the peace resolution, Erzberger hoped to secure the Social Democrats' approval for the continuation of war bonds.

 Erzberger's efforts led to the Reichstag Peace Resolution drafted by the newly formed Inter-Party Committee (Interfraktionellen Ausschuss) that included representatives of the SPD, FVP, Centre and, initially, National Liberal parties.
 It was the first time that the Reichstag had attempted to actively intervene in the political events of the war.
-The resolution was intended to announce the Reich's readiness for peace to the world, in particular its ally Austria-Hungary, which under the dual monarchy's new emperor, Charles I, was pressing for peace.
+The resolution was intended to announce Germany's readiness for peace to the world, in particular its ally Austria-Hungary, which under the dual monarchy's new emperor, Charles I, was pressing for peace.